Meth Sores

 3. The long-term drug abuse problems that brought the individual to where they currently are.

 In many cases, methamphetamine use and delusions of parasitosis co-occur with other mental health issues such as schizophrenia, bipolar disorder, depression, anxiety, OCD, and illness anxiety disorder.
-Thus, when an individual is treated for meth sores and meth addiction, one of the first things a medical practitioner will do is evaluate their overall mental state and seek to diagnose whether they have a psychiatric disorder.
+Thus, when an individual is treated for meth skin sores and meth addiction, one of the first things a medical practitioner will do is evaluate their overall mental state and seek to diagnose whether they have a psychiatric disorder.

 Physical Treatment for Meth Sores

-In terms of the sores themselves, the medical practitioner will assess the extent of the damage of the sores and any potential infections.
+In terms of the meth scabs and sores themselves, the medical practitioner will assess the extent of the damage of the sores and any potential infections.
 Medical professionals will clean and dress the wounds as needed and may prescribe antibiotics or other medications to treat or prevent infections.
 Individuals are also educated on proper hygiene practices to prevent further skin infections.

-Alongside treating the meth sores, treating the methamphetamine addiction is essential to prevent further damage and get the patient on the road to recovery.
+Alongside treating meth sores, treating methamphetamine addiction is essential to prevent further damage and get the patient on the road to recovery.
 Therapeutic treatment may involve a residential treatment program or IOP programs, counseling, and support groups.
 Treatment will also include relapse prevention strategies, which are crucial in maintaining long-term recovery.

 Check your insurance